 Dressing.
 Some of the earliest sources, including Artusi, call for dressing the cooked steak with a dab of butter.
 This touch, so uncharacteristic of Tuscan cooking, is said to have been invented for ex pats—specifically, the English—who played such a prominent role in the life of 19th century Florence (as portrayed in the film Room with a View).
 More common these days—and more consonant with Italian culinary tradition—is a drizzle of olive oil.

 Rubbing and Marinating.
-It is also common to rub the steak with some olive oil before grilling, which helps it brown and form a nice crust.
-Some sources (including Artusi, again) condemn the practice and says that it gives the steak a terrible ‘off’ flavor, but I have not found this to be the case.
+It is common to rub the steak with some olive oil before grilling .This helps it brown and form a nice crust.
+Some sources (including Artusi, again) condemn the practice.
+They say that it gives the steak an ‘off’ flavor, but I have not found this to be the case.
 A nice rub of olive oil can help when you are using a less-thickly cut steak.
-When you are using a thick steak, you will have enough time for the steak to brown nicely on its own.
-You will even find some recipes for a ‘fiorentina’ that call for marinating the steak with rosemary, garlic and other aromatics.
+When you are using a thick steak, you will have enough time to brown it nicely on its own.
+You will even find some recipes for a ‘fiorentina’ calling for marinating the steak with rosemary, garlic and other aromatics.
 These variations can be delicious—and for lesser grades of beef, almost obligatory—but they are definitely not authentic.

 Testing for doneness.
 The most exact way of testing a steak for doneness is to use an instant-read meat thermometer.
 Steak is rare at 125 degree Farenheit (52 C), medium at 140F (60C) and well done at 170F (77 C).
-But using a thermometer will puncture the crust and allow juices to flow out of the meat, so most grillmeisters prefer the touch method, using the so-called ‘rule of thumb’: raw meat feels like the muscle just below your thumb (sometime called the ‘mound of Venus’, particularly in palmistry) when your hand is open or slightly cupped.
-If you if touch you index finger with your thumb, this muscle will contract a bit, becoming a bit firmer—the same firmness as a rare piece of beef. when you press it gently with your index finger Touch your middle-finger for medium-rare, and so on.
+But many grillmeisters prefer the touch method, using the so-called ‘rule of thumb’.
+Raw meat feels like the muscle just below your thumb when your hand is open or slightly cupped.
+If you if touch you index finger with your thumb, this muscle will contract a bit, becoming a bit firmer—the same firmness as a rare piece of beef. when you press it gently with your index finger.
+Touch your middle-finger for medium-rare, and so on.
 The following diagram illustrates this ‘rule’ well:

 And a final note on Tuscany’s most famous butcher…I always associate bistecca alla fiorentina with Dario Cecchini, who may be the first—and only—celebrity butcher in the world.
-And here is short guide to the way Dario prepares this dish.
+And here is short guide to the way Dario prepares Steak Florentine.
 Dario has his own website and blog.
 He has been featured on any number of ‘foodie’ TV shows, including Gourmet magazine’s Diary of a Foodie and Anthony Bourdain’s No Reservations.
-It’s well worth catching one of these episodes if you can: Dario is quite a character—the only butcher I know who regularly quotes Dante!
+It’s well worth catching one of these episodes if you can.
+Dario is quite a character—the only butcher I know who regularly quotes Dante!